Grass-block/Quark-Plugin/quark/src/main/resources/assets/update-log.md

 - [AdvancePluginCommands] Added hover and clicking infos when listing plugins.
 - [AdvancePluginCommands] Plugin manager can now fully remove a plugin and its ref when unloading it.
 [1.20.1]
 - [WESessionSizeLimit] Player Edit operation will be recorded.
+- [RTP] Added /rtp for random teleporting
+- [RealisticSleep] move to beta due to crushes and not-good feedbacks

 ### 0.64.14